lucianohgo/lucianohgo.com/content/posts/everything-is-a-process.md

 You must frequently question *why* each step of the process is performed.
 Typically, you will find that many steps exist in your work flow for no good reason.
+Often they are there by tradition or because formal procedure ordains it, and nothing practical requires their inclusion.

+No matter what reason may be given for a step, you must critically question each and throw out those that common sense says you can do without.

-Also, stressing output is the key to improving productivity, while looking to increase activity can do just the opposite.
+Stressing output is the key to improving productivity, while looking to increase activity can do just the opposite.
 Strive to make people more effective in chasing the output, not only more efficient in doing their activities.